maxx1128/Webdev-Study-Notes/nonfiction/HowNotToWriteANovel.md

 #### Said the Fascinating Man, or telling the reader what to think of dialogue

-Don't add manipulative adjectives to control the reader's reaction to dialgoue.
+Don't add manipulative adjectives to control the reader's reaction to dialogue.
 The dialogue itself should invoke these effects.

 #### Said the Main who Returned from an Arctic Expedition, or the author misplacing exposition

-Don't include explanation in speech tags.
+Don't include an explanation in speech tags.
 Most only need the name and the word "said."
 Any actions should only be simple and what the character is doing as they're speaking, and can rarely replace the speech tag.

 #### "Fuck You," he Said Profanely, or using pointless adverbs

 Overusing adverbs in speech tags adds clutter.
-If used, should convery important/subtle information not done by the dialogue.
+If used, should convey important/subtle information not done by the dialogue.
   * Never inform the reader something is ironic.

 #### Sock Puppetry, or all characters speak in the voice of the surrounding prose